Astro-Post/Login-Dashboard/README.md

 - Nate Moore's awesome [Astro Icon](https://github.com/natemoo-re/astro-icon) package is also preinstalled which can be applied to different use cases

 **Provided by the Accessible Astro Components package*

-## Login & Authentication

-This starter contains a basic example of authentication and redirecting based on a users logged in status.
-However, this is done using SSG, which is not ideal, but serves the purpose of this demo.
-For better authentication and redirecting you should use [Astro's (experimental) SSR](https://docs.astro.build/en/guides/server-side-rendering/).

 ### Enabling SSR